|Name earned||Jathedar Tota Singh The Indian Express|

 - Apart from being a politician, Tota Singh was also an avid writer.
 In 2020, he published a book titled ‘Gatha Purkeyan di.’

-- Once, in one of his speeches, Tota Singh suggested all the politicians in Punjab a dope test when drugs became a major issue in Punjab.
+- Once, in one of his speeches, Tota Singh suggested all the politicians in Punjab a dope test when the drug abuse became a major issue in Punjab.
 He gave this statement during his campaigns before filing the nomination papers to contest in the Punjab elections.

 - Tota Singh died on 21 May 2022.
 He was cremated on 24 May 2022.
 His granddaughters volunteered to participate equally in all rituals after his death.
 His granddaughters, Tapreet and Japreet, gave shoulders to his body, organised wood on the pyre, and put saamagri for the last rites.
 Tota Singh’s other two granddaughters Harjus Kaur Dhillon (23) and Jasleen Kaur Brar (20) were also present at the funeral.
 Japreet Kaur, the younger daughter of Barjinder Singh Makhan Brar, said during a conversation with a media house that her grandfather did not differentiate between a girl and a boy.
 She said,